AdaptiveMotorControlLab/CellSeg3D/README.md

 - **Train**:  This module allows you to train segmentation algorithms from labeled volumes.
 - **Crop utility**: This module allows you to crop your volumes and labels dynamically, by selecting a fixed size volume and moving it around the image.

+## Testing

+To run tests locally:

+- Locally : run ``pytest`` in the plugin folder
+- Locally with coverage : In the plugin folder, run ``coverage run --source=src -m pytest`` then ``coverage.xml`` to generate a .xml coverage file.
+- With tox : run ``tox`` in the plugin folder (will simulate tests with several python and OS configs, requires substantial storage space)

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure